 Hello!
-Today I will be talking about one of the most hyped topics of AI and my personal favourite Natural Language Processing, in short, NLP.
+Today I will be talking about one of the most hyped topics of artificial intelligence and my personal favourite Natural Language Processing, in short, NLP.
 Before going through what all this hype is about, let’s see how the concept originated in the first place.

 In 1950, Alan Turing proposed the well-known ‘Turing Test’ in his paper, ‘Computing Machinery and Intelligence’, where he introduces a modified version of an ‘Imitation Game’.
 In this test, human judge ‘C’ should determine who among A (a machine) and B (a human) is a human, over interrogations.
-Any machine which would be able to fool the interrogator, would pass the test.
-Turing argues that, any machine with sufficient physical resources, could be programmed to give answers as close a human can give.
+Any machine which would be able to fool the interrogator would pass the test.
+Turing argues that any machine with sufficient physical resources could be programmed to give answers as close a human can give.
 This is believed to be the foundation of NLP that we see today.
-Soon after this, several attempts were made in the field of NLP – structural transformation of natural language into machine readable format, complex rule based systems were created to make computers understand the natural language.
+Soon after this, several attempts were made in the field of NLP – the structural transformation of natural language into a machine-readable format, complex rule-based systems were created to make computers understand the natural language.
 Since these were not satisfactorily good enough, NLP and AI seemed to lose its charm.
 By the 1980s, with the scope of machine learning increasing, NLP started shifting towards machine learning too.
-In 1985, Terry Sejnowski created a neural system which could learn how to pronounce English words.
+In 1985, Terry Sejnowski created a neural system that could learn how to pronounce English words.
 Today, a tremendous amount of work is being done in the field of NLP using Deep Neural Networks or Machine Learning in general, where we are able to create state-of-the-art models in text classification, QnA generation, Sentiment Classification, etc.

-In simple words, Natural Language Processing involves machines learning to understand language that humans speak, analyse it, manipulate it and give intended results.
+In simple words, Natural Language Processing involves machines learning applications to understand language that humans speak, analyze it, manipulate it, and give intended results.

 Well, ‘Processing’ is a broad term.
 In order to understand the role of NLP, we will have to look into some scenarios.